 Change in accounting policies

 - The lessee must recognise a right-of-use asset as well as a corresponding lease liability for all leases.
-For financial reporting purposes, the lessor will continue to differentiate between finance and operating lease arrangements.
+As regards lessors, they will continue to differentiate between finance and operating leases for financial reporting purposes.

 - Reporting of additional lease liabilities results in an increase in net debt.